iamcrazyshank/cv/index.md

 ### __5. LPA Auditing Web/Mobile Application (Hybrid Web/Mobile Application)__
 __Developed an Auditing portal for Wipro COE using Web technologies__
 - LPA is Web Application where the Business user is enabled with all details of the tasks or audits pending or which are still open.
-Enables CRUD operations i.e. create, read, update and delete on database available to Admin/Audit user
+Enables CRUD operations i.e. create, read, update and delete on database available to Admin/Audit user.
+- Used AngularJS components like Controllers, Directives, Providers to create a Single Page Application.
 - Developed the mobile application for Android and IOS platform using Ionic v4 framework using typescript, Angular JS, CSS3 and HTML.
-- Used AngularJS components like Controllers, Directives, Providers to create a Single Page Application.